ktorio/ktor-documentation/topics/authentication.md

 [LDAP](ldap.md) is an open and cross-platform protocol used for directory services authentication.
 Ktor provides the [ldapAuthenticate](https://api.ktor.io/ktor-features/ktor-auth-ldap/ktor-auth-ldap/io.ktor.auth.ldap/ldap-authenticate.html) function to authenticate user credentials against a specified LDAP server.

 ### OAuth {id="oauth"}
 [OAuth](oauth.md) is an open standard for securing access to APIs.
-The `oauth` provider in Ktor allows you to implement authentication using external providers like Google, Facebook, Twitter, and so on.
+The `oauth` provider in Ktor allows you to implement authentication using external providers such as Google, Facebook, Twitter, and so on.

 ### Session {id="sessions"}
 [Sessions](sessions.md) provide a mechanism to persist data between different HTTP requests.
 Typical use cases include storing a logged-in user's ID, the contents of a shopping basket, or keeping user preferences on the client.
 In Ktor, a user that already has an associated session can be authenticated using the `session` provider.
 Learn how to do this from [](session-auth.md).